ProjectHSI/CMC-Home-Grown-Website/index.md

 ## Support or Contact

-If you're even having trouble with stuff or just want to chat, you can ever submit an issue on this repo or just [join the Discord Server](discord.gg/tVb2narN2e).
+If you're even having trouble with stuff or just want to chat, you can ever submit an issue on this repo or just join the Discord Server:discord.gg/tVb2narN2e.